gpremer/mvpeventbus/README.markdown

         void existingEvent(final MultiCapturer capturer);
     }

-Here, all instances of `MyPresenter` attached to the even bus instance are called with their `onExistingEvent` method, but no instance will be created. ?Ik veronderstel dat je bedoelt dat er geen MyPresenter instcance wordt gecreeerd, in dat geval mag 2de stuk zin weg.
-Anders moet je verduidelijken dat er geen Event instance wordt aangemaakt.?
+Here, all instances of `MyPresenter` attached to the even bus instance are called with their `onExistingEvent` method.
+No new instance of `MyPresenter` will be created.

 #### Dispatching to all presenters, creating one if necessary

 This is the default case, but if you want, you can use the instantiation policy `TO_INSTANCES` explicitly.

-Note that if you need to distinguish between presenter instances, the advised way is by means of information you pass as a parameter of the event methods.
-Don't be tempted to use some shared variables. ?Weet niet wat je bedoelt?
+Note that if you want that events to several instances of the same presenter class are handled differently, you should only use information that can be gathered from the event itself.
+So, add additional, explicit parameters to the event method.
+Don't use objects that are shared between sender and receiver or use magical context maps that could contain everything.

 Acknowledgement
 ---------------

 The interface of the mvpeventbus framework was inspired by the [mvp4g](http://code.google.com/p/mvp4g/) project.
-The difference is that mvpeventbus is more generic and can be used server-side e.g. for Swing ? =/ server-side? and Vaadin applications.
+The difference is that mvpeventbus is more generic and can be used in stand-alone, e.g. Swing, and server-side, e.g. Vaadin, applications.

 Building
 --------